Menu Close

 Nope, this one doesn’t have any American influence.
 U.S.A. actually stands for ‘udang’ (prawn), ‘sotong’ (squid), and ‘ayam’ (chicken).
 At least, that was how it started.
 But for some reason, this dish has evolved into something totally different from its name.

 Now, if you order nasi goreng USA, you will have a choice of two meats: beef or chicken.
-This will be cooked in red sauce (not very spicy by Malaysian standard).
+This will be cooked in thick tomato-chili gravy (not very spicy by Malaysian standard).
 Usually served with a sunny-side-up egg.

 7. Nasi Goreng Pattaya